poweractivate/FormsIFrameControl/README.md

 This uses Power Apps Component Framework (PCF).
-This is a custom Code Component which requires enabling a specific feature in your environment and performing some steps (see discussion for moe detail) before it can be added to your Canvas App.
+This is a custom Code Component which requires enabling a specific feature in your environment and performing some steps (see discussion for more detail) before it can be added to your Canvas App.

 Be sure to observe all warnings about running untrusted code and use caution.